How Spartan Contracting Co. seamlessly integrated Bridgit Bench with Salesforce

 The Solution

 The team at Spartan recently reached out to Bridgit about integrating their workforce planning with Salesforce.
 They wanted the ability to automatically pull new projects to understand how each would impact their team.
-“Bridgit did a phenomenal job getting them to work with one another,” said Kramer regarding the integration, “It’s saved so much time it’s incredible.
+“Bridgit did a phenomenal job getting them to work with one another,” said Kramer regarding the integration, “It’s saved so much time; it’s incredible.
 I couldn’t tell you how much it’s been a time saver to the entire organization.”

 What was the integration setup process like?

-At Bridgit, when we get a request for an integration we assign one of our integration specialists to do all the heavy lifting.
+At Bridgit, when we get a request for an integration, we assign one of our integration specialists to do all the heavy lifting.
 In this case, Bridgit assigned Lucas Cugini to help guide Spartan through the process.
 “Lucas was great.
 I want him to do customization for us moving forward.
 He was that good,” Kramer said about his experience getting the integration up and running.
 “He was responsive, easy to work with, and he presented timelines that he beat.
-That’s the way you want to do it, under promise and over deliver.”
+That’s how you want to do it, under promise and over deliver.”

 What was the lift on Spartan’s end?
 “It was relatively seamless and easy for us,” said Kramer.
-“Once we got the info to Bridgit it was straightforward.
+“Once we got the info to Bridgit, it was straightforward.
 There wasn’t a whole lot for us to do.”

 Workforce intelligence for construction.